trieb-work/zoho-ts/README.md

 # Zoho Inventory TS

 A typescript library used to work with Zoho Inventory and Zoho Books API.
 There are several functions already created, but in the end they are all custom.
-Some of them are documented and some are reverse-engineered and implemented in this library.
+Some of them are documented and some are reverse-engineered and implemented in this library to have an optimised, easy way working with the Zoho APIs.

 ## Usage on server